Let’s start with a little game. When you hear the term user experience (UX), what is the first thing that comes to mind? Got it?

 Step 2: Create User Experience Maps

 Now that you have a better understanding of your users’ journeys, you can begin to map the common experiences.
-Create personas based on your users and map out their experiences so that you cover the range of what you heard in your interviews.
+Create personas based on your users and map out their experiences to cover the range of what you heard in your interviews.
 You don’t need one map for every user you interviewed, but make sure every key experience is accurately represented.

 There are many ways to map a user’s experience, and they can be as complex or as simple as you need.
 No matter how you decide to do it, the goal is to visually show the highs and lows of your users’ experiences.
 By doing this, you can quickly find areas of opportunity to improve your brand’s omni-channel CX.